-Significance was determined for impacts before the application of the proposed mitigation (see Appendix E2 for generic impacts and E3 for location-specific impacts) and determined again on the residual impact after the proposed mitigation.
-The pre-mitigation significance determination for each VEC is included in Appendix E and the residual impact significance determination is shown in Section 8 and Appendix E.
+Significance was determined for impacts before the application of the proposed mitigation (see Appendix E2 for generic impacts and Appendix E3 for location-specific impacts in Volume 1 and Appendix C1 of Volume 2) and determined again on the residual impact after the proposed mitigation.
+The pre-mitigation significance determination for each VEC is included in Appendix E, and Appendix C of Volume 2, and the residual impact significance determination is shown in Section 8 and Appendix E of Volume 1, and Section 5 and Appendix C for Volume 2.